 Years back I managed a smaller engineering product design team, which was 1 of 4 global teams totalling some 260 development engineers.
 Our team was assigned a variety of jobs, ranging from complete products to minor sub-components design.
-The global master projects office maintained a simple visual progress tracking system, called pilot charts.
+The global master projects office maintained a browser-based reporting and visual progress tracking system, called pilot charts.
 Our projects usually progressed well, initially, but invariably tended to fall behind in the later stages of the allocated time plan.
 I regularly had to make uncomfortable reports to the global group’s master planner.

 One project was a minor redesign task, allocated 1 design engineer for 2 weeks.
 It should have been easy to manage the time plan.
 When I in week 2 had to concede that we would suddenly be 1 week late, the global master planner suggested that we should have allocated 3 weeks – because this would have protected both of us from the ear-full of criticism from our higher masters.